Interstellar asteroid 'Oumuamua enters Solar System

-An artist’s impression of the first interstellar asteroid, named `Oumuamua.
-It may have been travelling through space for millions of years before entering our Solar System.
-Image Credit: ESO/M. Kornmesser
+A rocky body that has just been discovered may have been speeding through space for hundreds of millions of years before entering our Solar System.

 Observations began on 19 October 2017 when the Pan-STARRS 1 telescope in Hawaii detected a faint light in the sky.

 Further observations over the subsequent days allowed astronomers to calculate that its orbit began outside the Solar System.
 It is the first such object to be discovered.

 The object has been classified as an interstellar asteroid and named 1I/2017 U1 (`Oumuamua).

 Follow-up observations using the FORS instrument on the Very Large Telescope revealed that the asteroid varies in brightness by a factor of ten, as it spins on its axis every 7.3 hours.

 Karen Meech, an astronomer at the Institute for Astronomy in the University of Hawaii, says: